 7) We are almost finished!
 Yay!
 So now you want to hold your arrangement up and inspect each side.
 Look for spots of foam that are still visible, like below.

-8) Trim the “stems” of your accent flowers to about two inches long and place them around and under your sunflower to cover the visible areas of foam identified in the last step.
+8) Lastly, trim the “stems” of your accent flowers to about two inches long and place them around and under your sunflower to cover the visible areas of foam identified in the last step.
 You can place as many or as few as you prefer; this way you can add some variety if you are creating more than one flower arrangement.

 Voila- the finished product!
 Scatter your masterpieces throughout your home, anywhere that you want to spread some autumnal joy!
 I put one on our dresser…